Segment Anything in Pathology Images with Natural Language: Results

 A common deep learning approach for cancer diagnosis involves training an end-to-end classification model that takes a WSI as input and outputs a diagnostic prediction directly.
 However, the black-box nature of such models raises concerns about their trustworthiness.
 Feature importance estimation can provide global explainability of which features are most important to each disease class.
 This estimation not only verifies whether the model learns the correlation between biologically meaningful patterns and disease classes, but also generates interpretable evidence to assist pathologists by quantifying feature contributions for informed decision-making process.
 In our experiments, we adopt a classification-segmentation pipeline (Fig. \ref{fig:xai}a), first training a standard cancer diagnosis model based on multi-instance learning \cite{zhou2002neural}, and then using PathSegmentor to segment pathological objects for object-based feature importance estimation to enhance interpretability.

-The standard classification model for breast cancer diagnosis is trained on WSIs from the TCGA-BRCA dataset, following the conventional pipeline of patch feature extraction, slide aggregation, and final classification (Fig. \ref{fig:object_model}a and Methods).
+The standard classification model for breast cancer diagnosis is trained on WSIs from the TCGA-BRCA dataset, following the conventional pipeline of patch feature extraction, slide aggregation, and final classification (Fig. \ref{fig:object_model}a and Section~\ref{sec:xai}).
 This model achieves high classification performance with a macro AUC of 0.936 (Supplementary Table \ref{tab_supp:diagnosis_result}).
 To investigate model behavior, we implement an object-based perturbation approach to estimate feature importance.
 Different from traditional methods that use non-semantic perturbations, such as gray squares \cite{rise} or superpixel occlusions \cite{ribeiro2016lime}, our approach aims to perform biologically meaningful perturbations.
 We utilize PathSegmentor to segment predefined pathological objects within an image, and then apply localized blurring perturbations exclusively to these segmented regions.
-Feature importance is quantified by measuring the relative increase in prediction error (Methods).
+Feature importance is quantified by measuring the relative increase in prediction error (Section~\ref{sec:xai}).
 For example, when applying perturbations to segmented regions of breast-tissue-tumor, the model's prediction error increases from 0.003 to 0.012 (Fig. \ref{fig:xai}a, top right).
 Given a set of predefined pathological objects relevant to IDC and ILC diagnosis, the analysis across all TCGA-BRCA testing samples (Fig. \ref{fig:xai}a, bottom) reveals that these pathological objects generally contribute more significantly to the IDC class than ILC.
 Notably, the highly discriminative IDC features discovered by PathSegmentor, including breast-nuclei-ductal epithelium, breast-cell-cancerous, breast-nuclei-neoplastic, breast-tissue-tumor, breast-nuclei-epithelial, and breast-tissue-dcis, well correspond to established pathological diagnostic criteria for the IDC class \cite{rosen2001rosen}.
 These results establish PathSegmentor as an effective explanation tool that both validates model's learning of medically relevant patterns and provides interpretable insights by quantifying decisive features in histological terms.